harvard-itsecurity/qradar-seculert-push/README.md

 CONFIG' section.
 The first variable you will see is the "seculert" api key - which you can get from your Seculert account (fantastic service http://seculert.com), but again, this can be easily be any CSV list.
-The idea is that you download both feeds and convert them into the "IP" format that QRadar understands with the "Network" (in this case 'SECULERT') ID and the Sub-ID (in this case 'CS' and 'TIR').
+(Please see bellow about CSV) The idea is that you download both feeds and convert them into the "IP" format that QRadar understands with the "Network" (in this case 'SECULERT') ID and the Sub-ID (in this case 'CS' and 'TIR').
 Then you pull the existing remotenet.conf file, and prune out the old